Men's S/S 18 Collections Panel Schedule

 Whats happening this menswear season!

-S/S 18 Menswear begins today and our live panel discussions are back!
-Lou Stoppard and Finn McTaggart will chair panels alongside industry experts, beginning Saturday 10 June 2017.
+Live Panel Discussions: shows that raise eyebrows, pique interest and spark debate This season, our Live Panel Discussions focus on the shows SHOWstudio deems the most relevant and conversation-worthy.
+Lou Stoppard and Finn McTaggart will chair panels alongside industry experts.
 Our panels this season will be streamed regularly at 11:00 or 17:00 BST.
 See our schedules for each city below:

 London